Amawaka language

-Amahuaca is an indigenous language of the Amazon Basin in Perú and Brazil.
+Amahuaca is an indigenous language of the Amazon Basin in Peru and Brazil.
 It is also known as Amawaka, Amaguaco, Ameuhaque, Ipitineri, and Sayaco.
 Amahuaca is a Panoan language that is believed to be closely related to Cashinahua and Yaminawa.
 There around 220 speakers in Brazil, and around 328 speakers in Peru.

 30% of Amahuaca speakers are literate in Amahuaca and 50% are literate in Spanish.
 Amahuaca uses a Latin-based script.
 There are some bilingual schools.
 A dictionary has been developed along with a grammatical description and bible portions.